SciCompKL/CoDiPack/documentation/Tutorial7.md

 The "order" parameter will give the order of the derivative, e.g. 1 for first order derivatives, and the "l" parameter will select the l-th derivative.
 "l" can go from 0 to \f$s - 1\f$.

-If we want to set all the first order derivatives for the "t2s" type then we can do this with:
+If we want to set all the first order derivatives for the "t2s" type, then we can do this with:
 ~~~~{.cpp}
     typedef codi::DerivativeHelper<t2s> DH;
     t2s aFor2 = 2.0;